-Pope Francis Abolishes Pontifical Secrecy In Sex Abuse Cases, Promising Transparency
+Pope Francis Ends 'Top Secret' Status For Sex Abuse Cases, Promising Transparency

-Pope Francis Abolishes Pontifical Secrecy In Sex Abuse Cases, Promising Transparency
+Pope Francis Ends 'Top Secret' Status For Sex Abuse Cases, Promising Transparency

 Pope Francis is giving legal authorities access to documents and testimony about sexual abuse cases that were previously kept under the Catholic Church's highest level of confidentiality.
 By abolishing the concept known as the "pontifical secret" when it comes to clergy misconduct, Francis will also let victims see more information about their cases — and speak out about their experience.